pytorch/ao/torchao/prototype/quantized_training/README.md

 [`benchmarks/quantized_training/pretrain_llama2.py`](../../../benchmarks/quantized_training/pretrain_llama2.py) demonstrates an end-to-end Llama2 pre-training on single GPU for strategies implemented in this folder.

 All features in this folder are tested to work with PyTorch 2.4+ unless otherwise stated.
+Training with FSDP2 is also supported, but if you use FDSP2 mixed-precision with `param_dtype` != model dtype, PyTorch 2.6+ is required.

 ## INT8 quantized training